gyulanemeth/bluefox.email/posts/how-to-send-an-email-in-nodejs-using-amazon-ses-with-nodemailer.md

 AWS_REGION=us-east-1
 ```

 If you don't have an AWS account, just [sign up](https://aws.amazon.com/).
-They have a lot of things included in their free tier!
+They offer many services in their free tier!

-In order to be able to send out with AWS SES, you need to verify your email address (or your domain) before sending.
-You can go through our [step-by-step tutorial](https://bluefox.email/posts/how-to-set-up-aws-ses).
-It looks a lot, but it doesn't take more than 20 minutes.
+To send emails with AWS SES, you need to verify your email address (or your domain) beforehand.
+You can follow our [step-by-step tutorial](https://bluefox.email/posts/how-to-set-up-aws-ses).
+It might seem like a lot, but it shouldn't take more than 20 minutes.

-Finally, create a user in IAM with `AmazonSESFullAccess`, and create an `Access Key ID` and a `Secret Access Key` that you paste into the `.env` file above.
-Later on, **you should limit the permissions** to the bare minimum, but as long as you are experimenting with SES, it might be easier to use it with full acces.
+Finally, create a user in IAM with `AmazonSESFullAccess`, and generate an `Access Key ID` and a `Secret Access Key`, which you should paste into the `.env` file above.
+Later on, **you should limit the permissions** to the bare minimum, but while you're experimenting with SES, it might be easier to use full access.

 ## Initialize Your Node.js Project with its Dependencies

-Now, that you have your credentials prepared, you can initialize your project.
+Now that you have your credentials prepared, you can initialize your project.
 Navigate to your project folder and type:

 ```sh
 npm init
 ```
-This will create a `package.json` file that describes your project and it's dependencies.
+This will create a `package.json` file that describes your project and its dependencies.

 Install the following dependencies:
  - `nodemailer` is the package that we are going to use for sending our emails.